 Getting an air conditioner for an apartment can be a daunting task.
 This is especially true for property owners and landlords who need to outfit multiple apartment units with good AC units that are budget-friendly while being reliable at the same time.
 According to the Energy Information Administration, 80% of apartments in the US have air conditioning installed.
 As temperatures rise, even states with traditionally cold weather are getting air conditioners for apartments and homes.

 If you’re a property owner and considering installing apartment AC units, you’ve come to the right place for information.
-Finding an air conditioner for apartments can seem like a daunting task, but we’re here to help you navigate the process.
-Read on to learn more about the different factors you should consider when shopping for air conditioning units for apartments, then explore the options that are available to you.
+Read on to learn more about the different factors you should consider when shopping for apartment AC units, then explore the options that are available to you.

 What to Consider

 There’s no perfect one-size-fits-all solution when it comes to apartment AC units.
 These are the factors you need to consider when shopping for an apartment air conditioner:

 - Room Sizing

 Before you can determine the AC capacity, you need to know the square footage of the apartment space to be cooled.
 For rectangular units, this can simply be done with the formula: